Skip to Content

 In order to counteract this sense of imbalance and to teach our kids that they are part of a family unit and, therefore, have a responsibility to share in the burden of keeping things running smoothly, our kids have both daily and occasional roles when it comes to meal preparation.
 Perhaps these jobs will help you to find ways to get your kids to help with dinner and ease the burden for you.

-Daily Ways to Get Kids to Help with Dinner
+Daily Tasks Kid Can Do to Help with Dinner

 In our house we decided that we wanted the kids to help with dinner on a daily basis, even if it was just in a small way.
 Here is what we expect of them.